Characters: Shadow of the Templar

 - More Dakka: Johnny can always be counted on to have a shitload of high-caliber weaponry and the ability to kill things with it.
 And grenades.

 Rich Story ("Specs Two")

 - Jerkass: Sandra (mentally) describes him as an "ill-tempered little asshole with almost no sense of humor".
-Even Simon, who's actually considered his friend, once calls him "a very shouty little man", much to Jeremy's amusement.
+Even Simon, who actually considers him a friend, once calls him "a very shouty little man", much to Jeremy's amusement.